NCAR/geocat-comp/docs/getting_started/overview.rst

 There are syntactical benefits to using the Pangeo stack, one of which is indexing by label.
 NCL requires the dimensions of input data to be in a particular order.
 This results in functions with rigid data format requirements and multiple versions of the same function for different dimension orders.
-By using `xarray <https://docs.xarray.dev/>`__, GeoCAT-comp avoids those data format requirements.
+By using `Xarray <https://docs.xarray.dev/>`__, GeoCAT-comp avoids those data format requirements.
 The xarray data structures allow users to `refer to dimensions by label <https://docs.xarray.dev/en/stable/getting-started-guide/why-xarray.html#what-labels-enable>`__ rather than index, thereby removing the need for multiple versions of the same function.
 This makes it easier for the